aormorningstar/SymbolicMajoranas/README.md

 Functionality for working symbolically with operators that are sums of products of Majorana operators on the sites of a lattice.
 It's still a work in progress.

 ## TODO
-- Using arrays where tuples might be better.
-- Try to make more types immutable and more functions non-mutating.
+- automatic testing
-- Implement nice printing.
+- implement nice printing

 ## Author